top of page

 PixScan to Greeting Card

+Starting off with a standard 5.5 inches tall x 4.25 inches wide card base that I’ve already scored and folded.
 The silver layer is 5.5 inches tall by 4.25 inches wide.
 I used tape runner to secure it to the card base.
-I like to turn the card upside down and make it flush as the seam.
+I like to turn the card upside down and make it is flush at the seam.

 The black layer 5.25 inches tall x 4 inches wide.
 Again I use tape runner to secure it.
 I’m using a generous amount to ensure it stays in play on the high gloss silver paper.